LucasTramonte/LucasTramonte/README.md

 # Hi there!
 Welcome to my repository! 👋

-## Regarding my background:

-- 🎲 I have been working with Data Science / Machine Learning since 2022
-- 👔 I've worked in some companies such as Eldorado and FlexSim.
-- 📚 I studied Industrial Engineering at State University of Campinas (Unicamp), Brazil
-- 🌱 I'm currently studying Artificial Intelligence at CentraleSupélec, France

 <div style="display: flex; align-items: center;">
   <div style="flex: 1; display: inline-block;">
     <!-- GitHub profile card -->